Renal Pathology Fellowship (Minnesota)

 Mayo Clinic's renal biopsy practice is supported by a specialty laboratory that deals only with renal biopsy specimens, encompassing the processing and staining of the specimens for light microscopy, immunofluorescence and electron microscopy.
 Fellows also gain technical experience in Mayo Clinic's electron microscopy core facility.

-The Renal Pathology Fellowship at Mayo Clinic in Rochester, Minn., will commence July of 2013, with its first fellow.
-Going forward, it is anticipated that one fellow will complete this program annually.
+The Renal Pathology Fellowship at Mayo Clinic started in July 2013 with its first fellow.